agritheory/beam/beam/docs/handling_unit.md

 | Cocoplum Puree   | Work In Progress   |            012 |        1 liter |
 | Cocoplum         | Scrap              |                |           1 Ea |

-A feature is planned to allow setting the BOM Scrap Item to toggles if a handling unit should be created.
+A feature is planned to allow setting the BOM Scrap Item to toggle if a handling unit should be created.

 ### Material Issue, Material Consumption for Manufacture